 Buying bitcoin without KYC: your options in 2026

-Maybe you dollar-cost average on Kraken; maybe you bought once on Coinbase years ago.
+Maybe you dollar-cost average on Strike; maybe you bought once on Coinbase years ago.
 Either way, as long as you’re withdrawing to a wallet you control, I wouldn’t try to dissuade you from continuing to use centralised exchanges.
+Their liquidity and fees are hard to beat, and for a long-term saver who self-custodies, they’re a reasonable choice.

 There is, however, a case for diversifying.

 Thanks to KYC (“know your customer”) regulation, centralised exchanges know your name, address, bank details, and purchase history.
 Perhaps they even required you to upload scans of your passport and a selfie photo to register, meaning they also know what you look like.
-Every sat you buy on a centralised exchange is permanently linked to your identity.
+Every sat you buy there is linked to that identity.

 This guide is about buying bitcoin that isn’t.